JiteshChavan/Micro-Budget-Sparse-Elucidated-Latent-Diffusion-Transformer/readme.md

 ---
 ![](./assets/landscape.png)
 Prompts:
-- A gothic castle embroidered into the sky with golden thread"
+- A gothic castle embroidered into the sky with golden thread
-- "A forest where all the trees are folded like paper cranes (origami forest)", "A thunderstorm trapped inside a crystal ball", "a samurai walking through snowfall, in Ukiyo-e woodblock style", "Mount Fuji at sunset with a mirror lake reflection", "Serene landscape with three moons", "Alien landscape, volcano explosion, field of flowers, galaxy nebulas in sky", "A whale flying through a canyon of clouds "*
+- A forest where all the trees are folded like paper cranes (origami forest)
----
+- A thunderstorm trapped inside a crystal ball
+- a samurai walking through snowfall, in Ukiyo-e woodblock style
+- Mount Fuji at sunset with a mirror lake reflection
+- Serene landscape with three moons
+- Alien landscape, volcano explosion, field of flowers, galaxy nebulas in sky
+- A whale flying through a canyon of clouds

 # Table of contents: